A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Biochemistry is the study of the chemical processes that occur in living organisms.
-Biomolecules are the molecules that make up living things.
-They include carbohydrates, proteins, lipids, and nucleic acids.
+Biochemistry is the study of the chemical processes within living organisms.
+Biomolecules are the molecules constituting living things.
+These include carbohydrates, proteins, lipids, and nucleic acids.

 Basic Concepts

-• Atoms and molecules: The building blocks of matter.
+• Atoms and molecules: The fundamental building blocks of matter.

-• Chemical reactions: How atoms and molecules interact with each other.
+• Chemical reactions: How atoms and molecules interact.

-• Thermodynamics: The study of energy and heat flow.
+• Thermodynamics: The study of energy and heat flow in chemical systems.

 • Kinetics: The study of the rates of chemical reactions.